balelulelo/KKA-Final-Project/README.md

 ## B. Progress

 ### 1. Dataset
-This dataset provides comprehensive information about the Shinkansen high-speed rail network in Japan, detailing key aspects of each station across various lines.
-The data spans multiple stations and lines, each with specific attributes such as location, operational history, and company ownership.
-This allows for a thorough exploration of the Shinkansen's structure, from its geographic distribution across Japanese prefectures to the distances between stations relative to Tokyo, the central hub.
-By integrating these fields, the dataset supports in-depth analysis and can aid in optimizing search algorithms
+This dataset provides information about some of the Shinkansen high-speed rail network in Japan, detailing aspects of each station across various lines.
+The data spans multiple stations and lines, each with specific attributes such as the distance, fare, and duration of the travel.
+It supports various analyses, such as determining the most efficient routes, assessing travel costs for different distances, and examining the infrastructure's role in connecting key regions and cities in Japan.
+This data can be used by travelers, researchers, and transit planners to optimize travel experience, pricing strategies, and regional accessibility across the Shinkansen network.

-- Station_Name: This column lists the names of each Shinkansen station.
-It identifies the specific station on a given Shinkansen line and serves as a unique point in any route or search algorithm.
+- Source_Station:This column lists the departure station for each segment, which is the station where passengers would board the Shinkansen.
+Japan's Shinkansen network covers a vast number of stations, and each station serves as either a stop, origin, or destination depending on the route and segment.

 - Shinkansen_Line: This indicates the specific Shinkansen line (e.g., Tokaido_Shinkansen) on which the station is located.
 Shinkansen lines often serve different regions and have unique stops, so this column helps differentiate routes when analyzing the network.

-- Year: This column shows the year each station was opened.
-It could be useful for historical analysis, for example, to see how the Shinkansen network has expanded over time
-- Prefecture: This specifies the Japanese prefecture where each station is located.
-It helps in understanding the geographical distribution of stations across Japan and can be useful if routes or search algorithms are organized by regional constraints.

-- Distance from Tokyo st: This represents the distance of each station from Tokyo Station, measured in kilometers.
-This column is valuable for search algorithms as it can act as a heuristic measure, especially in Best First Search, to determine proximity to Tokyo or prioritize closer stations.

-- Company: This indicates the company that operates each station.
-In Japan, different segments of the Shinkansen network are operated by different companies (e.g., JR Central).
-This could be relevant for financial or operational analysis, or for understanding corporate boundaries within the network.
+- Destination_Station: This shows the end station for the journey segment listed in the row.
+Each segment (route between two stations) has its own entry, and the destination station here can serve as a transfer point, final stop, or a midpoint depending on the passengers’s route.

+- Distance_(Km): This column displays the distance in kilometers between the source and destination stations for each segment.
+Distance can directly influence ticket pricing and travel duration, though certain segments may vary slightly in speed or route efficiency.

+- Cost_(Yen): This is the fare in Japanese yen between the source and destination stations for each segment.
+Different trains or lines can influence the price of the fare.

+- Durations_(Min): This gives the travel time in minutes for each segment.
+Shinkansen speeds can vary between lines and services; for example, "Hayabusa" is a high-speed service on the Tohoku Shinkansen, known for its shorter travel times.
+Travel time in this column reflects these variations in speed and stop frequency for each segment.

+- Line: This column identifies the specific service or type of Shinkansen running on the Shinkansen line.
+For example:

+    - Asama: A service on the Hokuriku Shinkansen that operates between Tokyo and Nagano.
+    - Hakutaka: Another service on the Hokuriku Shinkansen, which extends beyond Nagano to Kanazawa.
+    - Hayabusa: A high-speed service on the Tohoku Shinkansen, running between Tokyo and northern destinations like Shin-Aomori.
+Each line name indicates a unique train routes, speed and destinations.

 ### 2. Code Explanation